-The Mabee Center Ticket Office will open at 10:00 AM on Friday, November 20th the day of the show.
+The Mabee Center Ticket Office will open at 10:00 AM on Friday, October 22nd the day of the show.
 Tickets will be available online or by calling the Mabee Center Ticket Office at (918) 495-6000.
-Tickets may also be purchased by calling 1(800) 678-1353.
 The Mabee Center Ticket Office is open Monday – Friday from 10:00 AM – 5:00 PM.
-For your convenience, visit the Mabee Center Ticket Kiosk in the North Lobby to skip the lines!
-Use your credit or debit card to purchase tickets or pick up previously purchased will-call.
-Just pick, pay and print!
-The Ticket Kiosk is located at the west side of the Mabee Center Ticket Office.

 An FAQ will be sent to our database of ticket holders with more information and will also be available on this page.

 VIP Sponsorship Tables (SOLD OUT)